JadenF404/EAMS-Android-Project/README.md

 # Event Attendance Management System (EAMS)

-EAMS is a mobile application designed to streamline event registration and attendance tracking for university events.
-Built for Android devices, it provides tailored features for **Attendees**, **Organizers**, and **Administrators**, ensuring a seamless experience for all users.
+EAMS is a mobile application designed to handle event registration and attendance tracking for university events.
+Built for Android devices, it provides tailored features for **Attendees**, **Organizers**, and **Administrators**

 ---